 “Silverado” is an escape to a lawless Wild West.
 For me, though, it lacked any true sense of adventure, any real danger, or any desire to ever visit Silverado.
 Mostly, I found it to be a waste of a lot of big name actors – although, to be fair, some of them were not the big names that they would later become.

 It was a valiant attempt to bring back the western, and I’m pretty sure that this movie did so.
-I found most of the acting to be adequate, and while some people found Kevin Costner “annoying,” I believe that he was well into the spirit of the character.
+I found most of the acting to be adequate.
+While some people found Kevin Costner “annoying,” I believe that he was well into the spirit of the character.
 This was also Costner’s first leading role, in a long line of many.
-I must agree with those who say that he is a bright spot in the movie because he is.
+I must agree with those who say that he is a bright spot in the movie, because he is.
 Jake was supposed to be a wild character, a kid who has two guns, shooting everything in sight simply because he can.

 There are no consequences.
 Welcome to the Wild West.

 I will not go as far as to call this film “awful.”
 It certainly has many parts that drag it down, the most obvious of which was the ending.
 Cobb’s death seemed far too simple.
-The plot has so many random elements, people almost literally come out of nowhere, and they build up this climax to end the story with a very predictable ending: Paden kills Sheriff Cobb and becomes the new sheriff of Silverado.
+The plot has so many random elements and people almost literally come out of nowhere.
+Then, they build up this climax to end the story with a very predictable ending: Paden kills Sheriff Cobb and becomes the new sheriff of Silverado.
 This could’ve been a far better movie than what became the final product.
 As it turns out, much of this film was left on the cutting room floor, especially the scenes with Hannah.